 5.9) Wrap plates in foil and double wipe from the cabinet.

-5.10) After removing plates from the cabinet, label with your name, date, and the strain.
+5.10) After removing plates from the cabinet, double-wrap the plates with foil, label with your name, date, and the strain.

 5.11) To pick colonies, prepare culture bottle, plates, and wooden sticks.